Wunkolo/qAverageColor/README.md

 |[i9-7900x](https://en.wikichip.org/wiki/intel/core_i9/i9-7900x)|-|x2.0651|x2.6140|x4.2704|

 This is a little snippet write-up of code that will find the average color of an image of RGBA8 pixels (32-bits per pixel, 8 bits per channel) by utilizing the `psadbw`(`_mm_sad_epu8`) instruction to accumulate the sum of each individual channel into a (very overflow-safe)64-bit accumulator.
+Inspired by the ["sum of bytes" write-up](http://0x80.pl/notesen/2018-11-18-sse-sumbytes-part2.html) by [Wojciech Muła](https://twitter.com/pshufb).

 The usual method to get the statistical average color of an image is pretty trivial: